wfp99/data-gateway/README.md

 # Install the core library
 npm install @wfp99/data-gateway

-# Then, install the driver(s) for the database(s) you want to use.
+# Then, install only the driver(s) for the database(s) you want to use.
-# These are peer dependencies, allowing you to only install what you need.
+# Thanks to lazy loading, you only need to install what you actually use.

+# For MySQL support:
 npm install mysql2

-# or
+# For SQLite support:
 npm install sqlite sqlite3

+# For Remote API only (no additional dependencies needed):
+# You're all set! 🎉
 ```

+### Lazy Loading Benefits

+- **Install only what you need**: The library uses lazy loading to import database providers only when actually used
+- **No forced dependencies**: You can use RemoteProvider without installing any database drivers

 ## Quick Start